kawsarabdisalan/PLP-5/README.md

   //prints out 15
 }
 ```
+### Naming Conventions
 Some naming conventions in C++ usually contain camel case where the first letter is lower case and the second word is upper case.
+It is not required but just recommended.
 ```
 //ex: myObj, myClass, myFunction
 ```
+### Standard Methods
-C++ does not have a standard method for function that serve a similar purpose across all objects.
+In C++, they do have standard methods for functions that serves a purpose through all objects.
+You can use << or std::cout to print out an object's information.

+### Inheritance
 Inhertince in C++ works in two different ways:
   - Derived Class (Child) -> the class that inherits from another class
   - Base Class (parent) -> the class being inherited from